 The rules put forth here are a consensus of what is considered good and proper.
 When we explain a rule, we are saying, “If you follow these guidelines, you will not be criticized for poor grammar.”

-However, blind adherence to proper grammar can be as detrimental as ignorance thereof.
-While no one will call you out for never ending a sentence in an essay with a preposition, you are missing a lot of opportunities for a more pleasing style.
+However, blind adherence to proper grammar can be as detrimental as the ignorance thereof.
+While no one will call you out for never-ending a sentence in an essay with a preposition, you are missing a lot of opportunities for a more pleasing style.
 In some cases, strict fidelity to the rules will produce stilted or awkward writing.
 So, when you want to buy an essay in Canada, keep that in mind.

-While there are some rules that are nigh on necessary (it would be hard to use an indirect object without a direct one), other rules are more malleable.
+While some rules are nigh on necessary (it would be hard to use an indirect object without a direct one), other rules are more malleable.
 If you feel that breaking a rule would result in a more aesthetically pleasing sentence, by all means, break that mother.
 Language is a tool to be used, not a master to be obeyed.